James4Ever0/notes/Recent discoveries, ideas and breakthroughs around 2024.md

 ---

-Use retrieval system while building the chatbot.
+Use retrieval system with chat history while building the chatbot.
+Mind different index modes in llamaindex, in order to better capture consecutive context range with dynamic sliding window size.